British International Investment

 Debt Financing in 2021

-Global IME Bank operates as a commercial bank in Nepal, offering a comprehensive range of banking services.
-The bank provides various deposit products, including savings accounts, fixed deposits, and current accounts.
-Its lending portfolio features a variety of commercial loans, such as demand loans, cash credits, overdrafts, and term loans, alongside personal and retail credit options.
-Additionally, Global IME Bank facilitates trade finance and remittance services, ensuring a complete banking experience for its customers.
-The bank also offers modern conveniences such as internet and mobile banking services to enhance customer accessibility and satisfaction.
+Global IME Bank is a commercial bank operating in Nepal, offering a comprehensive range of financial services.
+The bank provides various deposit options tailored to customers' needs, including savings accounts, fixed deposits, call deposits, and current deposits.
+Its lending portfolio covers both commercial and personal credit products such as demand loans, cash credits, overdrafts, trust receipts, term loans, and retail credit facilities.
+Additionally, Global IME Bank offers trade finance services, remittances, and modern banking conveniences like internet and mobile banking.

 Commercial Bank of Ceylon